goustoben/gousto-webclient/detailed-setup.md

 ## Getting Started

 * Your IDE is setup following the [Code editor setup](#code-editor-setup)
-* If running locally, install Node.js.
+* If running locally, ensure the correct version of node is installed.
+See [Node Version Management](#node-version-management).

-We use nvm to control the version of node devs use and there is an .nvmrc in the repo root that should be picked up by nvm and states the current version of node we use.
-So using a node version manager such as nvm or fnm (if you use fish shell) to install node is advised.
-* Please see below the [Automatic Node Version Control](#automatic-node-version-control)

 ### Run application for development